 The majority of Japanese homes and larger apartments have separate rooms for the toilet and bathtub, and only the room with the bathtub is called the bathroom.

-Bathrooms will have a floor space to shower, separate from the bathtub.
+Bathrooms will have a space to shower as well, separate from the bathtub.
 The first thing people do when getting in the bath is take a shower: wash your hair and body, and take care of anything else you need to in the shower side.
 According to Japanese tradition, you aren’t supposed to wash your body in the bathtub.

 Why Do Japanese People Like Soaking in Bathtubs?